CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=MS, answer=[3,4,5]

-Which statements best describe a `PDOStatement`?
+Which statements correctly describe a `PDOStatement`?

 - It defines an interface in PHP.